-In November 2014, as part of the second edition of the Istanbul Design Biennial, the Design Critique Platform will create an alternate “centre” of Polish design under the title “The New Locality Workshop”.
+In November 2014, as part of the second edition of the Istanbul Design Biennial, the Design Critique Platform will create an alternate “center” of Polish design under the title “The New Locality Workshop”.

 SLOGAN PRINTING WITH WOODEN FONTS

 Info: Robert Chwałowski is the chief director of the Academic Typography Course at the Cardinal Stefan Wyszyński University in Warsaw.
 He is also an expert and enthusiast of letterpress printing using metal or wood type and polymer plates.
 Chwałowski, who runs a print shop called Back-street Letterpress House, will share different techniques of letterpress and linotype printing and apply slogans to T-shirts with the letterpress machine.

 HOW TO RISO

 Keywords: risography, print design, multiplication, discover

 Info: What is a Risograph?
 How does the Riso printing system work, and why is it so popular?
 What are the most interesting examples of designs which make use of this technology?
 Michał Loba and Piotr Łożykowski (Studio Arizona) will talk about the history of the Risograph, present the best designs, and discuss their own projects.
 Moreover, they will give a lecture and will discover, with the audience, the risography machine and the limits of printing.

 Artist: Robert Kwiatek